Betting on horse racing: Types of bets

 In North American racing, the three most common ways to bet money are to win, to place, and to show.
 A bet to win, sometimes called a "straight" bet, means staking money on the horse, and if it comes in first place, the bet is a winner.
 In a bet to place, you are betting on your horse to finish either first or second.
 A bet to show wins if the horse finishes first, second or third.
-Since it is much easier to select a horse to finish first, second, or third than it is to select a horse just for first, the show payoffs will be much lower on average than win payoffs.
+Since the odds become more favorable when a horse is selected to variously finish first, second, or third than it is just to win, the place and show payoffs will be lower than win payoffs.
 If there are a small number of horses in the race, show or place bets may not be offered (or if bets have already been made, they are cancelled and the wagered amounts refunded).